agile-lab-dev/Data-Product-Specification/README.md

   * the ID is a URN of the form `urn:dmb:cmp:$DPDomain:$DPName:$DPMajorVersion:$WorkloadName`.
 * `Name: [String]*` the name of the Workload.
 This name is used also for display purposes, so it can contain all kind of characters.
 When used inside the Workload ID all special characters are replaced with standard ones and spaces are replaced with dashes.
 * `FullyQualifiedName: [Optional[String]]` human-readable name that describes better the Workload.
+  Following the Open Metadata convention it should be of the form `domain.dataproduct.workload`.
 * `Description: [String]` detailed explanation about the purpose of the workload, what sources is reading, what business logic is applying, etc.
 * `Kind: [String]*` type of the entity.
 Since this is an Output Port the only allowed value is `workload`.
 * `Version: [String]*` specific version of the workload.
 Displayed as `X.Y.Z` where X is the major version of the Data Product, Y is the minor feature and Z is the patch.
 Major version (X) is also shown in the component ID and those fields( version and ID) are always aligned with one another.
 Please note that the major version of the component *must always* corresponds to the major version of the Data Product it belongs to.